moebrowne/mountainofcode.co.uk/posts/GitHub-cURL-Release-Size/content.md

 <!-- more -->

+## Isn't There An API For This?

+Yes.
+GitHub does expose an API that allows you to fetch a JSON object that represents everything you could want to know about repo downloads but I wanted something simple and easy to access and that didn't require decoding a JSON object.

 - Doesn't accept HEAD requests
 - Cant seem to get just headers with cURL from a GET request
 - Can download a couple of bytes and inspect `Content-Range` header